RektifyAI/rektify-ai/README.md

 <b> Code Analyses Techniques </b>
 - Specification Analysis
-  - Auditor analizes it manually.
+  - Auditor analyzes it manually.
   - Specification that this code does exactly what it is supposed to do.
 - Doc Analysis
   - Smart contracts should use NatSpec